MahmoudSamy1452/Weather-Journal/README.md

 # Weather-Journal App Project

 ## Overview
 Weather Journal app implemented as an asynchronous web app that uses Web API and user data to dynamically update the UI.
-The app outputs data to according to the input of the user.
+The app outputs data according to the input of the user.

 ## Instructions
 You can visit https://weather-journal-prototype.herokuapp.com/ to try the app yourself.
 You should fill in the required data and click generate to get the date, temperature in degrees Fahrenheit and your mood.